Ethical Policy – April Doubleday

 - Develop long term business relations with their commercial partners, giving the miners financial security.
 To fulfil the Fairtrade Standard means that certified miners need to:

-- Develop democratic and accountable organisations and formalis all their operations.
+- Develop democratic and accountable organisations and formalise all their operations.

-- Are rotected through the mandatory use of protective gear and safe use of toxic chemicals, such as mercury and cyanide, used in the gold recovery process.
+- Are protected through the mandatory use of protective gear and safe use of toxic chemicals, such as mercury and cyanide, used in the gold recovery process.

 - Are respectful of their environment when mining, for example they must protect and restore the local eco-systems, including managing water pollution.